Schools & Communities

 The High School Internship program offers a small group of students from LA-area public schools an opportunity to be introduced to the museum and its exhibitions and staff, take part in special projects, and work with exhibiting artists.
 Through training sessions, participants gain knowledge about exhibition and gallery teaching techniques and work on public-speaking skills.
 At the conclusion of their training, interns lead exhibition tours for younger students and peers.
-Funding for the High School Internship Program is supported by Sony Pictures Entertainment, the Elsie Lee Garthwaite Memorial Foundation, and the Winnick Family Foundation.
+The High School Internship Program is supported by Sony Pictures Entertainment, the Elsie Lee Garthwaite Memorial Foundation, and the Winnick Family Foundation.

 School Partnerships Art Programs with the Community: LACMA On-Site

 LACMA continues its ongoing educational partnership with LAUSD, Compton, and Torrance Unified School Districts.
 Selected elementary and middle schools receive artist-led workshops, curriculum materials, and professional development opportunities.
 These programs and materials are designed to stimulate critical thinking, support creative expression, and provide meaningful experiences with art.
 These programs are made possible through the Anna H. Bing Children’s Art Endowment Fund.
 Additional support is provided by the City of Los Angeles Department of Cultural Affairs, the Dwight Stuart Youth Fund, the Goodwin Family Memorial Trust, and the Louis and Harold Price Foundation.